Against a dwarf

-Three Anglo-Saxon metrical charms "Against a dwarf" (Ƿið dƿeorh) are contained within in the Lacnunga, which seek to heal an afflicted person by ridding them of a dwarf.
+Three Anglo-Saxon metrical charms "Against a dwarf" (Ƿið dƿeorh) are contained within the Lacnunga, which seek to heal an afflicted person by ridding them of a dwarf.

 Charms

 Remedies LXXXVIIc and LXXXVIIIc

 The remedies LXXXVIIc and LXXXVIIIc consist of writing Christian symbols, such as crosses and both Latin and Greek letters, along the arms of the sick person.
 This is then followed by mixing grated celandine with ale and invoking the names of saints, including the Welsh Saint Macutus.

 Remedy XCIIIb

 Remedy XCIIIb is the most detailed of the Ƿið Dƿeorh charms, consisting of writing the names of the Seven Sleepers of Ephesus on Communion wafers before reciting a galdor:

-It has been noted that several components of this charm suggest that it was old at the time of its recording, such as the use of the word "inspiden", which would have had no clear meaning at the time of writing, and a lack of an alliterating vowel where expected in line 5 of the galdor.
+It has been noted that several components of this charm suggest that it was already old at the time of its recording, such as the use of the word "inspiden", whose meaning is unknown now, would have had no clear meaning even at the time of writing, and deores sweostar which is not metrical, since the first word should begin with an alliterating vowel.